patricklapgar/patricklapgar/README.md

 I recently completed my Bachelors in **Electronics Engineering** w/ minors in **Computer Science** and **Cybersecurity**.

-I now work on relational database systems for IBM.
+I now work on a relational datastore at IBM.

 A little more about me and what I like...